Allergist Los Angeles

 This theory is strengthened by the fact that people living on farms are far less likely to develop allergies.
 Another fact is that in developing countries, allergies are actually rare.
 The people in these areas are constantly exposed to many forms of bacteria which keeps their immune system in balance.

 The immune system of Western populations is out of balance causing an exaggerated response to everyday environmental materials.
 Consulting a leading allergy doctor in Los Angeles allows sufferers to have their specific allergies identified and effectively treated.
-Dr. Aminpour is considered one of the best allergists in Los Angeles by his many grateful and relieved patients.

 By definition, allergies are the abnormal response of the immune system to substances that are usually harmless, such as pollen, fur or peanuts.
 When the immune system reacts, the result is the symptoms such as sneezing, itching and watery eyes.